Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 The easiest way to invoke a static method is to use colon notation, specifically:

-argument
+(class-expression:method-name argument ...)

-can be a class in the current lexical
+The class-expression can be a class in the current lexical

-scope, such as a class defined using define-simple-class
+scope, such as a class defined using define-simple-class:

 (define-simple-class MyClass () ((add2 x y) allocation: 'static (+ x y))) (MyClass:add2 3 4) ⇒ 7

-is a fully-qualified class name:
+Often class-expression is a fully-qualified class name:

 (java.lang.Math:sqrt 9.0) ⇒ 3.0